kewn21/eagle-hes/README.md

 # hes-dimport
 hes-dimport is a elasticsearch plugin which generate shards files of index in mapreduce.

-This plugin is applied to the offline import index, each import will generate an index, when used to define the template to organize these indexes together
+This plugin is applied to the offline import index, each import will generate an index, when used to define the template to organize these indexes together.

+Support `Integer` and `Long` and `String` and `Double` and `Float` and `Short` data types.

-## Compared to bulk's load API elasticsearch, its advantages are below:
+Compared to bulk's load API elasticsearch, its advantages are below:
 * In a node that improves the write performance of 30%, when there is a large scale of Hadoop clusters, the overall write throughput is linearly increased.
 * The throughput is linear increase when scale-out hadoop clusters.
 * The index is generated once, and can be pushed to shard primary and multiple shards replica.